The New Forest Show is one of the best agricultural events to take place in the UK, with three days of fun and entertainment for the whole family.

 What can I eat and drink?

-Last year saw a plethora of amenities to enjoy, including a new Garden Tearoom, allowing for a relaxing place to stop while enjoying the lovely flower displays in the Flower and Gardening Show and it is back in 2018 by popular demand.
+The delightful Garden Tearoom offers a relaxing place to stop while enjoying the lovely flower displays in the Flower and Gardening Show.
 There's also plenty of catering vans serving up noodles, burgers and more.